The New Global Economic Order: How Trump, China, and Artificial Intelligence are Shaping the 2026 'Goldilocks'

 Decmber 2025 by Luís Sancho

-Interestingly, the weakening of the US labor market at this stage may be more related to the integration of Artificial Intelligence into the organization of production processes, leading to a decrease in the demand for workers by companies.
+Interestingly, the weakening of the US labor market at this stage may be more related to the integration of Artificial Intelligence into the organization of production processes, leading to a decrease in demand for workers by companies.
 This, in itself, could ease upward pressure on wages and create room for interest rate cuts by the Fed.
 It seems reasonable to assume that the US economy could grow at levels similar to those of 2025, around 1.8%.

-China will continue to face difficulties in achieving the 5% target set by its authorities.
+China will continue to experience difficulties in achieving the projected 5% targets set by its authorities.
 Indeed, the scars left by the housing crisis, coupled with a demographic pyramid that is beginning to put serious pressure on the segment of the population available for work, are complicated challenges for which finding a sustainable solution has been difficult.
-The excess capacity resulting from the introduction of tariffs could also cripple its phenomenal manufacturing industry, even though we continue to see the rapid development of industries where China has taken the lead, such as electric vehicles.
+The excess capacity resulting from the introduction of tariffs could also cripple its phenomenal manufacturing industry, though we continue to see the rapid development of industries where China has taken the lead, such as electric vehicles.
 Our projections indicate growth of 4.2%, which would still be the slowest pace in recent years.
 A strong reorientation towards the dynamics of domestic consumption could likely be the key to putting China on a new path of more robust growth.

 We also maintain the view that the new investment cycle projected for Europe may continue to boost the valuation of many companies exposed to it, such as those in the financial and industrial sectors.
 Part of this rationale also continues to support our directional bet of greater exposure to the euro currency relative to the dollar.